COMP2150-24s1/level-design-assessment-HazeyWazy/README.md

-## 1. Player Experience (~700 words)
+## 1. Player Experience
-Outline and justify how your level design facilitates the core player experience goals outlined in the assignment spec.
-Each section should be supported by specific examples and screenshots of your game encounters that highlight design choices made to facilitate that particular experience.

 ### 1.1.
 Discovery

-The player learns about various game mechanics, including enemy behaviours, hazards, and interactive elements throughout the level.
-At the beginning of the game, the player discovers the movement speed and jumping height of the game character, Ellen.
 New mechanics and elements are progressively introduced to players so that they can learn and adapt to each new challenge at their own pace.
-Players are encouraged to explore and learn about the functionality of objects through encounters such as the gun and the staff, fostering a sense of agency and curiosity.
+Players are encouraged to explore and learn about the functionality of objects through encounters, fostering a sense of agency and curiosity.

 ![Discovery of Checkpoint, PassThroughPlatform & Acid](DocImages/image1.png)

-In the above picture, the player encounters a section where they discover the checkpoint, a platform which they can pass through, and the fact that acid pools trigger a respawn at the last checkpoint.
+In the above picture, players encounter a section where they discover the checkpoint, a platform which they can pass through, and the fact that acid pools trigger a respawn at the last checkpoint.

 ![Discovery of Gun & Spitter](DocImages/image2.png)

-As depicted in the picture, the player encounters a skeleton equipped with a gun and an enemy spitter.
-The player discovers that they can pick up the gun and learn how to shoot it to kill the spitter, which attacks from a distance.
-The first spitter is placed in a location where the player can observe its behavior without immediate danger.
-The player learns to time their movements to dodge the spitter's projectiles through trial and error.
+As depicted in the picture, players encounter a skeleton equipped with a gun and an enemy spitter.
+The player discovers that they can pick up the gun and learn how to shoot it to kill the spitter.
+The first spitter is placed in a location where players can observe its behaviour without immediate danger.
+The player learns to dodge the spitter's projectiles through trial and error.

 ![Discovery of HealthPickup, PressurePad & Moving Platform](DocImages/image3.png)

-In this part, the player learns that health can be restored with a health pickup box, and the pressure pad can be used to move the platform by standing on top of it.
-The health pickup boxes are visually distinct, drawing the player's attention and signaling that they can be interacted with.
+In this part, the player learns that health can be restored with a health pickup box, and the pressure pad can be used to move the platform.
+The health pickup boxes are visually distinct, drawing their attention.

 ![Discovery of PushableBox, Spike, Switch & TriggerDoor](DocImages/image4.png)

-In this section, the player is introduced to a big box that can be pushed, spikes that cause damage upon contact, and a switch that can be triggered with the bullet to open a door.
+In this section, the player is introduced to a big pushable box, spikes that cause damage upon contact, and a switch that can be triggered with the bullet.
 The sound of a switch being triggered signals to the player that a door has opened.
 Such visual and audio cues provide feedback to players, reinforcing learning and guiding them through the discovery process.

 ![Discovery of FloatingBox](DocImages/image5.png)